YassineEddyb/miniRT_42/README.md

 ```

 ### ray intresetion
-After generating rays we'll see if they intersect with a sphere
+After generating rays we'll see if they intersect with a sphere.

-We know that the equation of a line is
+We know that the equation of a line is:
 ```
 p = o + td
 ```
-where :
+Where :
 <ul>
   <li><b>p</b>: a point on the line</li>
   <li><b>o</b>: the origin on the line</li>
   <li><b>d</b>: the direction of the line</li>
 </ul>

+We